Coconut Rice Recipe

-- Coconut Cream – Be sure to use unsweetened coconut cream.
-Unsweetened coconut cream is meant for cooking, while sweetened one is meant for blended cocktails.
+Coconut Cream – Be sure to use unsweetened coconut cream.
+Unsweetened coconut cream is meant for cooking, while sweetened “cream of coconut” one is meant for blended cocktails.
+You will usually find unsweetened coconut cream in an ethnic foods isle, with other Thai ingredients.

-- Coconut Water – Using coconut water to boil the rice in instead of regular water really helps to enhance that coconut flavor that’s present in every bite.
+Coconut Water – Using coconut water to cook the rice in instead of regular water really helps to enhance that coconut flavor.
 I’ve used several different brands of coconut water, and each of them has gotten the job done.
-Just make sure to use one that is not sweetened and does not have any additional flavors in it.
+Just make sure to use one that is not sweetened and has no additional flavors in it.

 How to Make Coconut Rice